Portfolio

 An end-to-end platform for tracking capital projects from proposal and appropriation through draw down, reporting, and completion.

-This platform gave the New Mexico Department of Finance and Administration a comprehensive way to track capital funding across the full lifecycle of a project.
-It covered everything from initial proposal and funding requests through appropriation, draw down, reporting, and final completion.
+The New Mexico Department of Finance and Administration needed a way to track capital funding across the full lifecycle of a project — from initial proposal and funding requests through appropriation, draw down, reporting, and completion.

 What the system did